 Over the last few years, part-time work in the U.S. has been on the rise after hitting an all-time low during the pandemic.
 At the same time, full-time engagements have been decreasing in popularity.
 There’s no simple explanation for this shift, but it reflects a broader trend toward flexibility in employment.

 Full-time work offers more workforce stability and commitment, which are crucial for industries like healthcare.
 This model may not work for everyone, though.
-If you own a small business and need a high-level professional such as a chief marketing officer (CMO), the hiring and maintenance costs may be too big to bear.
+If you own a small business and need an experienced marketing professional such as a chief marketing officer (CMO), the hiring and maintenance costs may be too big to bear.

 Instead, you can opt for a more lenient work arrangement, such as part-time or fractional, and get the senior expertise you need without breaking the bank.